ChatGPT AI: Who's the Spy? (Difficulty: 3)

 The game ends when the player makes a guess, and you will reveal who’s the spy after that.

-Step 3 - Send Game Description to ChatGPT
+Step 3 - Send the System Prompt to ChatGPT

-Now let’s send the game description to ChatGPT.
+Now let’s send the prompt above to ChatGPT.
 We can add the following code in the “Doctor” sprite:

-Step 4 - Print Out ChatGPT’s Response for Debugging
+Step 4 - Print ChatGPT’s Response for Debugging

 This is a commonly used technique to make ChatGPT say as little as possible.
 If you run the project again, it should get the full response very quickly: